-- Federal Court Review of SSA Disability Adjudication.
-The Social Security Administration (SSA) engaged the Administrative Conference to conduct an independent study of federal court review in social security disability insurance and supplemental security income cases.
+- Federal Court Review of SSA Disability Adjudication (2016).
+The Social Security Administration (SSA) engaged ACUS to conduct an independent study of federal court review in social security disability insurance and supplemental security income cases.
 The project consultants conducted an extensive study of federal district court cases reviewing SSA's disability decisions and of SSA's internal quality control procedures, identifying causes for the high rates of reversal.
 Their report offers recommendations to SSA for targeted reforms aimed at reducing the reversal rate.
 It also recommends reforms to the Federal Rules of Civil Procedure to account for the unique nature of SSA disability appeals in the district courts, which ultimately resulted in a Conference recommendation urging the Judicial Conference to consider such reforms (ACUS Recommendation 2016-3).
-The Conference staff also produced a short report targeted to federal judges that describes the multiple levels of appeal within SSA and the quality assurance initiatives the agency has undertaken - Social Security Administration Disability Benefits Program.
-The Duty of Candor and Submission of All Evidence.
-At the request of SSA, the Office of the Chairman studied the duty of candor and the submission of all evidence in Social Security disability benefits cases.
-The resulting report summarizes the Social Security Act and SSA's current regulations and practices regarding the duty of candor and the submission of all evidence; reviews requirements from other tribunals, the Federal Rules of Civil Procedure, and regulations governing other agencies; and analyzes ethical standards concerning disclosure of information by representatives.
-The report presents the regulatory options available to SSA (and offers accompanying recommendations for each) regarding future actions to improve the disability adjudication process.
-SSA recently issued a final rule implementing the report's recommendations.
+The Conference staff also produced a short report targeted to federal judges that describes the multiple levels of appeal within SSA and the quality assurance initiatives the agency has undertaken - Social Security Administration: Symptom Evaluation (2015).
+At the request of the SSA, ACUS's Office of the Chairman prepared an independent study that reviewed and analyzed SSA's laws, regulations, policies, and practices concerning evaluation of claimants' symptoms in the adjudication of social security disability claims.
+The report advised SSA on how to best articulate the scope of symptom evaluation in its adjudication process, to improve consistency in disability determinations, reduce complaints of bias and misconduct against SSA adjudicators, and lessen the frequency of remands attributable to credibility evaluations.
+In 2016, SSA issued Social Security Ruling 16-3p, which implemented ACUS's recommendations.